CristoBits0101/bear-bread-design/README.md

 # user-experience-design-project
-This repository is a brief showcase of interface designs based on user experience and market research
+This repository is a brief showcase of interface design based on user experience and market research